 Company valuation – what is a realistic purchase price?

-Which factors influence the company’s value?
+What factors influence a company’s value?

 1. Growth

-1. Margin
+2. Margin

-1. Size
+3. Size

-The larger the company, the higher the relative company valuation, because larger companies are considered less risky.
-In absolute terms, approximately EUR 80 million to EUR 100 million in sales are relevant thresholds.
+The larger the company, the higher the relative valuation, as larger companies are considered less risky.
+In absolute terms, turnover of approximately €80 million to €100 million are relevant thresholds.

-1. Capital intensity
+4. Capital intensity

-Multiplier Methods
+Multiplier methods

 In practice, three multipliers are used: